Undaria Exemption Areas

 - all marine gear and equipment, including but not limited to lobster pots, mooring lines and dive gear, must be free of Undaria when it leaves the Southern Undaria Exemption Area and the Breaksea Sound Undaria Exemption Area;

-- all on-board residual seawater collected in the Exemption Area must be treated or discarded within the Southern Undaria Exemption Area and the Breaksea Sound Undaria Exemption Area.
+- all onboard residual seawater collected in the Exemption Area must be treated or discarded within the Southern Undaria Exemption Area and the Breaksea Sound Undaria Exemption Area.

-It's important to make yourself aware of the rules in the Fiordland Marine Regional Pathway Management Plan.
-All vessels entering within one nautical mile of the landward boundary of the Fiordland Marine Area are required to hold a Clean Vessel Pass and to comply with clean vessel, clean gear and residual seawater standards.
+It's essential to make yourself aware of the rules in the Fiordland Marine Regional Pathway Management Plan.
+All vessels entering within one nautical mile of the landward boundary of the Fiordland Marine Area are required to hold a Clean Vessel Pass and to comply with the clean vessel, clean gear and residual seawater standards.